buzzqw/TUS/OBSS/OBSSv2-eng.md

 For every 8 points above or below the established difficulty, one Critical Success or Critical Failure is counted.
 When the manual speaks of 2 Critical Successes, it means passing the test by at least 16 points.
 At the Narrator's discretion, a critically failed test cannot be repeated by the same character.

->>> If the check can be repeated until eventual success without problems or interruptions, then don't have the check made, describe the attempts, the difficulties encountered and declare success.

 Consider how competent a character is in order to avoid any check with a foregone conclusion.

 ## Awareness